0xMich/0xMich/README.md

 ## 👋・Hello !
 I'm Michel !

-I'm a passionate developer with a knack for exploring new solutions and building innovative projects.
+I’m a developer passionate about finding creative solutions and working on innovative projects. \
-I'm proficient in various programming languages, including HTML, CSS, JavaScript, Lua, PHP, Python, and C#.
+I have experience with a range of programming languages, including HTML, CSS, JavaScript, Lua, PHP, Python, and C#, and enjoy working with frameworks like Laravel, Vue.js, and Nuxt.js to build efficient and scalable applications.

 ## 🌱・My projects